lisahabermehl/Calendar/docs/PROCESSBOOK.md

 # day 13
 ### TODO
-* Could use this: https://stackoverflow.com/questions/4777272/android-listview-with-different-layouts-for-each-row to fix the layout for the calendar view OR make an expandable listview something?
+* could use this: https://stackoverflow.com/questions/4777272/android-listview-with-different-layouts-for-each-row to fix the layout for the calendar view OR make an expandable listview something?

+### Process
+* tried to fix the calendar's layout by making two different xml files for an item in the calendar listview.
+But somehow the if-else statement doesn't work in the arrayadapter's getview.
+The one that's called first will show but with the other one the values seem to be passed as "null" and doesn't show anything in the listview.
+Except for when the value of a textview is initialized in the xml file itself.